tj2fries/tj2fries/README.md

 - 👋 Hi, I’m @tj2fries
 - 👀 I’m interested in robotics programming
-- 🌱 I’m currently learning computer structures and real time systems
+- 🌱 I’m currently working on a goofy game about a slice of bread
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I like jazz